mikhailshilkov/azure-serverless-workshop/02-serverless/README.md

 There’s no resource named Consumption Plan, however.
 The resource name is inherited from Azure App Service: Consumption is one kind of an App Service Plan.
 It’s the SKU property of the resource that defines the type of hosting plan.

-Here is the block that define a Consumption Plan:
+Here is the block that defines a Consumption Plan:

 ```ts
 const plan = new azure.appservice.Plan("asp", {